nathanwilk7/Website/documentation/MongoQl/DataManipulation.md

 ## Modifying Data

 ### INSERT
-There are to commands for inserting data into collections.
+There are two commands for inserting data into collections.
 To insert multiple records at ones, the following command can be used:

 ```db.collection.insertMany( <array> )```